airr-community/airr-standards/docs/formats/overview.rst

    rearrangements

-Data for ``airr-formats`` objects are stored as rows in a *tab-delimited* file and should be compatible with any CSV reader.
+Data for ``Rearrangement`` objects are stored as rows in a *tab-delimited* file and should be compatible with any TSV reader.
 Metadata is stored as a companion JSON or YAML file according to the MiAIRR specifications.